ehowey/gatsby-theme-empty/README.md

 1. Find and replace `empty` with your theme's new name.
 For example if your theme name was going to be `gatsby-theme-kickoff` you would find and replace `empty` -> `kickoff`.

+1. Update fields such as author, description, etc in the `package.json` for the theme and starter.
+The package name should already be updated via the previous step.

 1. Update the folder names for the theme and starter.
 For example; from `gatsby-starter-empty` and `gatsby-theme-empty` to `gatsby-starter-kickoff` and `gatsby-theme-kickoff`.

 1. Run `yarn install` to setup yarn workspaces